 Provincial Privacy laws similar to PIPEDA in Canada are:

-Organizations in Canada complying with similar provincial privacy laws are exempt from compliance to PIPEDA in terms of the collection, use, or disclosure of personal information that occurs within that province.
+Organizations in Canada complying with similar provincial privacy laws are exempt from compliance with PIPEDA in terms of the collection, use, or disclosure of personal information that occurs within that province.

 What is the Key Purpose of PIPEDA?

 The main objective of PIPEDA is to ensure that personal information is collected, stored, and shared in ways that respect the fundamental right to privacy.
 Since several organizations use personal information to connect with their customers and help provide better services, it is important to ensure that personal information is kept private and confidential.

 Read Complete Infographic

 Who Must Comply with PIPEDA?